YouTube Redecorates It’s Copyright Claim Policies

-Copyright is an exclusive right which is vested on the original creator or owner of the work.
-The original creator receives exclusive rights pertaining to expression of his ideas enabling him to make copies, distribute, license, and otherwise exploit the literary, musical, or artistic work created by him, whether in print, audio or video form and reap commercial benefits derived from the work.
+Copyright is an exclusive right that is vested on the original creator or owner of the work.
+The original creator receives exclusive rights pertaining to the expression of his ideas enabling him to make copies, distribute, license, and otherwise exploit the literary, musical, or artistic work created by him, whether in print, audio, or video form, and reap commercial benefits derived from the work.

-Copyright law appears to be quite clear in protecting the rights of an original author but in reality it has numerous unexplained layers which leaves it open to assumptions.
-When YouTube is spoken of in reference to protection of the rights of original creators, the most common question that crops up is whether or not a creator can use someone else’s work in their video without licensing it.
-Over the years, YouTube has become the principal website for creating, broadcasting and viewing content with a user count of over a billion users.
+Copyright law appears to be quite clear in protecting the rights of an original author but in reality, it has numerous unexplained layers that leave it open to assumptions.
+When YouTube is spoken of in reference to the protection of the rights of original creators, the most common question that crops up is whether or not a creator can use someone else’s work in their video without licensing it.
+Over the years, YouTube has become the principal website for creating, broadcasting, and viewing content with a user count of over a billion users.
 Consequently, it has turned into a breeding ground for copyright infringers.
 Though creating and uploading original content is advisable, content creators tend to overlook it and resort to infringing to get easy views on their channel.

-It also provides users with a set of ‘fair use’ guidelines to educate its user about how much of copyrighted content can be used in theirs.
-However, over the years the policies by YouTube has been criticized for favouring corporations and unfair claims on videos.
+It also provides users with a set of ‘fair use’ guidelines to educate its user about how much-copyrighted content can be used in theirs.
+However, over the years the policies by YouTube has been criticized for favoring corporations and unfair claims on videos.

-Past few months have really been difficult for YouTube creators as they profess to be inundated with numerous manual claims from Copyright owners even for just a second or two of a song..
+The past few months have really been difficult for YouTube creators as they profess to be inundated with numerous manual claims from Copyright owners even for just a second or two of a song.
 YouTube has responded by revising its policies to require more specific information from copyright holders about any alleged infringement and introduce new tools to help creators respond to such disputes.

-On and after 9th July, 2019 the Copyright owners are required to provide exact timestamps for all new manual Content ID claims.
-This is with the aim to inform creators the exact portion of time for which their video is being claimed.
+On and after 9th July 2019 the Copyright owners are required to provide exact timestamps for all-new manual Content ID claims.
+This is with the aim to inform creators of the exact portion of time for which their video is being claimed.
 This applies to the copyright-infringement claims that are submitted manually under YouTube’s Content ID system but not to automatically flagged contents by their protection algorithm.

 To enhance its protection policies, new editing tools such as “Mute Song”,“ Replace Song” etc. to do away with manually claimed content in videos leading to automatic release of the claim are introduced by YouTube.
 On one hand, “Mute Song,” will enable a creator to mute the audio in the time-stamped segment that is being claimed for infringement on the other hand, “Replace Song,” will swap out the music with one of the free-to-use songs from the YouTube Audio Library.
 Another additional feature that it still is working on is the improved Trim feature to add an option built into YouTube Studio’s Copyright Info page letting creators clip off claimed content with a click.

-All these actions have been taken to draw a right balance between copyright owners and creators.
+All these actions have been taken to draw the right balance between copyright owners and creators.